EventStore/documentation/docs/clients/grpc/subscribing-to-streams/README.md

 ## Filter options

 Subscriptions to `$all` can include a filter option.
-This will only notify the event handler if the event matches the provided filter.
+A filtered subscription will only invoke the event handler if the event matches the provided filter.

-A simple stream prefix filter looks like this :
+A simple stream prefix filter looks like this:

 <xode-group>
 <xode-block title="C#">